 HEET (with clarification) - Since the Massachusetts gas system at its peak can contain four times the energy of the electric system, what happens to the gas system will deeply impact the electric system.
 Integrated planning will help increase the speed, safety, and reliability of moving beyond gas, while decreasing the cost.
 HEET suggests that this electric and gas integrated planning should be a requirement.
 Such an integrated plan should be street-segment based and phased, to allow the gas system to be aligned over time with the Commonwealth’s net zero emissions mandate.

+Jonathan Buonocore – Since many strategies that affect the gas system will put energy load on the electrical grid, making this integration with the electrical utilities explicit will clarify a necessary component of implementing these strategies – planning and coordination in tandem with electrical utilities – is permitted.

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)